joeycato/retroriffs/content/hackday/2016-05-24-hackday-netflixzone/index.md

 date: 2016-05-24
 path: stuff/hackday-netflixzone
 cover: "./cover.png"
-excerpt: Netflix Spring 2016 Hack Day Submission
+excerpt: Netflix Spring 2016 Hack Day Winner
 ---

 A VR prototype created for the HTC Vive that lets you experience Netflix as if it were a vintage video rental store.